mike-ady/Stenokey/Readme.md

 ![Documentation/Prototype.jpg](Documentation/Prototype.jpg)

-A case has been designed but it has not been printed or tested yet:
+A clam shell case has been designed but it has not been printed or tested yet:

 ![Documentation/Stenokey.png](Documentation/Stenokey.png)